sajmd/Hyderabadi-Pakwaan/README.md

  ## General Info
  ***
-Idea is to build a website for foodies who want to learn hyderabadi style cooking .
+Idea is to build a website for foodies who want to learn hyderabadi style cooking.
+Admin adds weekly tasks and challenges to subscribers .
  ### Technologies
 ***
 A list of technologies used within the project: